WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### P2PKH

-Transactions that pay a bitcoin address containing a public key hash scripts.
+These outputs contain a locking script that locks the output to a public key hash, more commonly known as a bitcoin address.
 An output locked by a P2PKH script can be unlocked (spent) by presenting a public key and a digital signature created by the corresponding private key.
 :::

 :::details